 The CII has a great resource centre on its website to help you do just that.
 It has also produced a free video, which you can add to your website, to explain more about your Chartered status to potential clients.

-You can find it by clicking here and, if you are Chartered, I recommend adding it to your website.
+If you are Chartered, I recommend adding it to your website.

 It’s not as tough as you think